 Subject to certain redemption rights (described below), the Series A Preferred Shares represents perpetual equity interests in us and have no maturity.
 As a result, unlike our indebtedness, the Series A Preferred Shares will not give rise to a claim for payment of a principal amount at a particular date.
 A holder of Series A Preferred Shares may only require the Company to redeem all or any whole number of such holder's Series A Preferred Shares after February 26, 2028 (i.e. the five and a half year anniversary of the Closing).
-As a result, holders of the Westrock Series A Preferred may be required to bear the financial risks of an investment in the Series A Preferred Shares may be limited by applicable law and the terms of any credit agreement or similar arrangement pursuant to which a third-party lender provides debt financing to Westrock or its subsidiaries.
+As a result, holders of the Westrock Series A Preferred may be required to bear the financial risks of an investment in the Series A Preferred Shares for a significant period of time.
+Additionally, the ability of holders to require us to redeem their Series A Preferred Shares may be limited by applicable law and the terms of any credit agreement or similar arrangement pursuant to which a third-party lender provides debt financing to Westrock or its subsidiaries.